Public Sector Pension Reform

 A: No

 A: This will increase too (over time to 65) although an option for early retirement from 60 will remain.
 There will be an actuarial reduction for staff that exercise this option.
-The actuaries are working on illustrative examples in response to the questions received which we will share.
+The actuaries have produced illustrative examples in response to the questions received which we will share.

 Questions: